Qiuyanglin/lins-lab/content/research/review/neural-interface-ics/1536-channel-quad-shank-neural-probe/index.en.md

 This work presents a **1536-channel quad-shank monolithic neural probe** fabricated in 55 nm CMOS, supporting simultaneous recording from up to **1536 out of 5120 electrodes**.

-Rather than focusing solely on minimum area or power per channel, the work addresses the system-level trade-offs required for large-scale neural recording, including **electrode density, noise, power, area, multiplexing, and data readout**.
+Rather than focusing solely on minimum area or power per channel, the work addresses system-level trade-offs in large-scale neural recording, including **electrode density, noise, power, area, multiplexing, and data readout**.

 ---